 Instead of simply looking at art on walls, at The Lume you’re actually immersed in the art.
 The digital gallery is enhanced with sound and aromas, creating a true sensory experience.

-Sessions run daily, from 10am on weekdays and from 9am on weekends, with prices starting at $39 for adults.
-Tickets are available online from Ticketmaster.
-Book online here.
+Sessions run daily, from 10am on weekdays and from 9am on weekends, with prices starting at $44 for adults.
+Book tickets online.

-20. Head to the theatre
+14. Head to the theatre

 Melbourne is known for attracting blockbuster theatre performances, and this autumn in Melbourne we have some great shows underway, including:

-- Harry Potter and the Cursed Child (more info)
+- WICKED the Musical (more info)

-21. Catch a footy match
+15. Catch a footy match

 Footy fans rejoice as the AFL returns.
 Will your team make the final this year?
 Or will they slump to the bottom of the ladder?